 Most lenders are actually ecstatic to work for us.
 You see, banks are not in the real estate business.
 For them to foreclose a property, they have to winterize the property, they have to lock it down, hire inspectors, put it back on the market, and clean it, and hire lawyers.
 It can take as much as $30,000 to foreclose on a property, so most banks are happy to work with us.
 It’s easier for them to get the money they’re due than it is to sell the property again.
 They’re in the business of making profit on interest through financial services, and selling houses is just a speed bump the bank would rather avoid.

-We hope this advice was helpful, but keep this in mind too: not all home investing companies are going to be like Big State.
-We say that not to brag, it’s just that many companies in our business don’t have the tools or the resources to do what we do.
+We hope this advice was helpful.
+Keep this in mind too: not all home investing companies are the same.
+Many companies in our business don’t have the tools or the resources to do what we do.
 They simply buy and sell houses.
-What we offer is, frankly, a bit out of the ordinary when compared to others.
+What we offer is a bit out of the ordinary.
 With Big State, you’re working with a company with a unique combination of available cash and negotiation experience that make us a powerful ally if you need help beating the bank.